K. J. Hippensteel

-K. J. Hippensteel (born May 8, 1980) is a retired American tennis player.
+K. J. Hippensteel (born May 8, 1980) is an American retired tennis player.

 Career

 Hippensteel attended Stanford University, where he was a four-time All-American.
 He was the #1 ranked player in NCAA tennis his sophomore and senior year.
 Before attending Stanford, Hippensteel was a US Open Boys' Doubles champion with eventual Stanford teammate David Martin in 1998.
 He also has ITF junior wins over Guillermo Coria and Andy Roddick.
 He reached a career-high ATP singles ranking of World No. 150 in November 2004, before being slowed by elbow and back injuries.